 Visiting one of these national treasures creates a memorable experience for your family and gets you outdoors, especially if you pack a picnic and make a day of it.
 Find a national park or historic site near you by visiting the NPS park locator page.

-Why not spend Black Friday volunteering with your family at a local charity?
+You can also spend Black Friday volunteering with your family at a local nonprofit.
 Volunteering doesn’t just help others.
 It’s beneficial to everyone in your family.

 A 2007 research report by the Corporation for National and Community Service found that volunteers experience a rush of positive feelings, called a “helpers high,” when they help others.
 Researchers also found volunteers have lower mortality rates, greater functional ability — or potential — and lower rates of depression than those who do not volunteer.